dcepil/fastrecall/README.md

 # Mod Description

-Makes items such as the Magic Mirror and the Ice Mirror to have a shorter animation - in other words, it makes them have a faster use time, much like using a Recall Potion.
+Makes the Magic Mirror, the Ice Mirror, and the Cellphone have a shorter animation and use time - in other words, it makes them faster to use, much like using a Recall Potion.

+Comes with a config for toggling Fast Recalls for the Mirrors and the Cellphone.
+Also allows adding custom items that will be faster, and changing the factor by which the items are sped up by.

 That's it.